danscan/zod-jsonrpc/README.md

 - **Schema transformations** - Raw clients allow schemas to transform data only once (on the server)
 - **Type safety** - Full TypeScript support with automatic inference for requests and responses
 - **Minimal bundle size impact** - Has but one internal dependency on `zod/v4-mini`
-- **Flexible validation** - Enable/disable validation per client or per method call
+- **Flexible validation** - Enable/disable client-side params/result validation

 ### Schema Validation Libraries